rodrigobmuniz/manipulate-matrix/README.md

 ## About

-Project created at the request of ECore, to assess the skills and good practices of backend programmer
+Project created at the request of ECore, to assess the skills and good practices of backend programmer (League Backend Challenge)

 ## How to run web server